slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "The people who embrace AI will automate the people who don’t."
 -- Sahil Lavingia [1989]*

-> *"We value “T-shaped” people.
+> *"We value «T-shaped» people.
 That is, people who are both genera lists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
 Where you choose to be deep should be an area of interest to you and which the market values."
--- Valve employee [book]*
+-- Valve [book]*

 > *"Bad professionals make money off their customers, good professionals make money for their customers."
 -- hn@jacquesm*

-> *"No one works harder than people who work at a small company, there’s nobody to delegate to and nowhere to hide."
+> *"I had a manager who once said the people who were terminated were those who question too much and do too little."
--- x@anuatluru*
+-- hn@nostrademons {paraphrased}*

 > *"Your company is the sum of the people you recruit, not the ideas you have.
 Talent > Strategy."
 -- x@leilahormozi*